SAP/spartacus-docs/_pages/dev/features/export-from-cart.md

 - `downloadDelay` - property dedicated to delay download starting process, mainly created to not spam customer by displaying global message and download pop-up same time.

+- `fileOptions` - metadata for exported file.
+For more information please look into `export-file-options.ts` file.

-- `fileName` - here exported file name can be set.
+- `maxEntries` - determines entries limit in exported CSV file.

 ### Additional columns